 IRS Installment Agreement Coronavirus

-As a result of COVID, the limit for a streamlined installment agreement was increased in 2020 to $250,000, payable over the months remaining on the statute of limitations.
+As a result of COVID, the limit for a streamlined tax payment plan was increased in 2020 to $250,000, payable over the months remaining on the collection statute of limitations.

 This only applies to IRS tax debts processed through the automated collection system of the IRS.